 Term Definition Unpaid Leave Unpaid Leave means leave (not being cessation of employment) without pay from your employer.
 This leave must be: (i) approved by your employer or authorised by: (a) the Commonwealth, a State or a Territory, or (b) a certified agreement or award made by a tribunal or body having the authority to do so under the law of the Commonwealth, a State or a Territory. (ii) in relation to which you have a statutory or contractual right to resume employment at the end of the leave, and (iii) in relation to which you are not being paid by the employer.
-Unpaid Leave excludes leave: (i) that is due to your illness or injury, or (ii) during which you receive or are entitled to receive: (a) income benefits, or (b) disability income benefits, or (c) social security sickness benefits, or Visa Visa means a current and valid visa permitting residency (excluding a visa allowing permanent residency in Australia) or employment in Australia issued in accordance with the Migration Act 1958 (Cth) or any amending or replacing Act which enables an eligible person or insured member to work in Australia.
+Unpaid Leave excludes leave: (i) that is due to your illness or injury, or (ii) during which you receive or are entitled to receive: (a) income benefits, or (b) disability income benefits, or (c) social security sickness benefits, or (iii) due to strike or lockout.
+Visa Visa means a current and valid visa permitting residency (excluding a visa allowing permanent residency in Australia) or employment in Australia issued in accordance with the Migration Act 1958 (Cth) or any amending or replacing Act which enables an eligible person or insured member to work in Australia.
 Waiting Period The Waiting Period is the number of continuous days which you must remain off work due to an illness or injury before the Total Disability benefit or Partial Disability benefit is payable.
 The Waiting Period commences from the Date of Disability in relation to an injury or sickness that gave rise to a claim and by reason of which you ceased work, as certified by a Medical Practitioner .
+Years of Years of Future Membership is the period from 1 July or date of commencement (whichever is more Future Membership recent) up to age 67 measured in years and complete months, unless we advise you otherwise.